JarrodKane/Chaos-TODO/README.md

 - styled-components
 - react-beautiful-dnd
 - Jest
+- Browser storage

-It's like a normal todo application but with a twist, sometimes it's good to change around how you would approach your everyday tasks.
+It's like a normal todo application but with a twist, sometimes it's good to change around the order to do everyday tasks.
-The idea is that it has a timer in it, so you can use it like a pomodoro timer/overall timer to see how the long it took you to complete all your tasks.
+Yes, lots of random sounds because they were fun to put in.
 (This used to be a redux application but changed to Hooks)

 ## Basic stage one